iamsayan/wp-last-modified-info/readme.txt

 = Is this plugin compatible with any themes? =

 Yes, this plugin is compatible with any theme.
-Also compaatible with Genesis, Divi themes.
+Also, compatible with Genesis, Divi themes.

 = Does this plugin support all custom post types? =